chatcode.dev

 3) Data from third parties

-When you connect a third party (DigitalOcean OAuth, Telegram, an AI provider you sign in to from inside a session), that service may share identifiers, account metadata, and the specific data you authorize.
+When you connect a third party (DigitalOcean, Google, GitHub, Telegram, Stripe checkout, or an AI provider you sign in to from inside a session), that service may share identifiers, account metadata, billing status, and the specific data you authorize.

 What we can technically see